Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Background

 \textbf{Data contamination attack}.
 Following the prior research~\cite{chen2017targeted}, we consider that in a data contamination attack, the adversary generates attack training samples by $A: x \mapsto A(x)$, where $x$ is a normal sample and $A(x)$ is the infected one.
 Specifically,

-where $\kappa$ is a trigger mask, $\delta$ is a trigger pattern, and together, they form a trigger $(\kappa, \delta)$ with its magnitude (norm) being $\Delta$.
-We also call $s$ \textit{source label} if $x \in \mathcal{X}_s$, and $t$ \textit{target label} if the adversary intends to mislead the target model to misclassify $A(x)$ as $t$, i.e., $c(F(A(x))) = t$.
-An attack may involve multiple source and target labels.
+where $\kappa$ is the trigger mask, $\delta$ is the trigger pattern, and together, they form a trigger $(\kappa, \delta)$ with its magnitude (norm) being $\Delta$.
+We also call $s$ as the \textit{source label} if $x \in \mathcal{X}_s$, and $t$ as the \textit{target label} if the adversary intends to mislead the target model to misclassify $A(x)$ as $t$, i.e., $c(F(A(x))) = t$.
+An attack may involve one or multiple source and target labels.